HerculaneuminPictures

 See Le Riche J. M., 1827.
 Vues des monumens antiques de Naples.
 Paris : Bruere, Ch.
 2, pl.
 8.

-Theatre, Herculaneum, July 2009.
+Herculaneum Theatre, July 2009.

 Central cavea of the theatre, see above painting by Gigante.
 Photo courtesy of Sera Baker.